 All applied loads are symmetric with respect to the arch.

 The first step in designing a minor segmental arch is to determine the appropriate value for the applied uniform load, w.
 The first component would be the weight of masonry supported.
 As explained earlier, this weight can be represented by a triangle with 45 degree angles extending up from the sides of the opening.
-For design purposes, a uniform load whose total load is 4/3 the total triangular load can be considered equivalent.
+For design purposes, a uniform load of 2/3 the peak intensity of the triangular load can be considered equivalent.
 The second component of the applied load would be any uniform load (floor, roof, etc.) that is applied within a distance L/2 above the spring line.
 It is customary to apply this uniform load over the entire length of the arch, even though only a portion may lie within the triangle described above.
 Finally, the last component of the applied load would be contributions from symmetric concentrated loads.
 For design purposes, a uniform load whose total load is twice the sum of the concentrated load can be considered equivalent.

+In addition to the applied loads, a designer must consider the self-weight of the arch itself, that is, all masonry from the springing to the top of the arch brick at the peak.
+Though part of this weight bridges directly to abutments, it is recommended to use the entire weight, applied as a uniform load, for design purposes.
+For the segmental arch, this uniform load due to weight is as computed using Equation 3.

+wsw=f+d-R2Lcos-1R-fR+R-f2tρ Eq.
+3

-Once the applied load is known, the next step in the design is to determine the equilibrium polygon, that is, the line of thrust at any point in the arch to maintain stability.
+Once the total uniform load is known, the next step in the design is to determine the equilibrium polygon, that is, the line of thrust at any point in the arch to maintain stability.
 Historically, this polygon was drawn on a profile of the arch with intersecting lines representing the points of application of thrust at each voussoir.
 However, if it is assumed that the arch is segmented into a sufficient number of pieces, as is typically the case for brick masonry arches, the graphical approach can be replaced with a closed-form solution that is more easily placed in a spreadsheet or other analysis program.

 To determine the thrust along the arch, half the total arch must be considered.
 In that half, there are 3 resultant forces: the reaction at the abutment, the applied vertical load, and the horizontal thrust at the crown of the arch (the other half pushing against the half being considered).
 The crown thrust, equal to the horizontal component of the reaction, is unknown.
 Therefore, the arch is assumed to be on the edge of instability: the crown thrust is assumed to act at the upper third point, a distance of d/6 above the axis and the reaction is assumed to act at the lower third point, a distance of d/6 below the axis.
 These locations represent a zero stress condition at the crown of the intrados and springing of the extrados.
-For equilibrium, the lines of action of the 3 loads must intersect in a single point.
-Thus, the line of the reaction must pass through the point that corresponds to an (x’,y’) of (L/4,f+2d/3) using the coordinates of Figure 4.
-This angle determines the value of H:
+For equilibrium, setting the sum of the moments about any point to zero determines the value of H:

-H=wL2 Eq.
-3
+H=wL2(1.5R+d)4(dR+3fR+fd) Eq.
+4

 At any point between the abutment and the crown, the thrust can be determined by setting the horizontal component to the crown thrust, H, and the vertical component to the portion of the uniform load seen in the section considered.
 The slope of the thrust is therefore a function of the change in rise (the run stays constant):